AN3Orik/eossdk/README.md

 ## Distribution
 New releases are made available on Maven Central, enabling you to employ your preferred dependency management tool for retrieval.

-*Please note that the library version corresponds to the compatible EOS SDK version (with an added wrapper version after dot)*
+*Please note that the library version corresponds to the compatible EOS SDK version (with an added wrapper version after last dot)*

 ```groovy
 // Gradle